 So why does Romans 5:12 – the key verse supporting the doctrine of original sin – say that '... sin entered the world through one man [Adam] ...?'
 Why do Christians say that Adam was the first sinner?

 The biblical answer is found interwoven in the entire Romans 5:12-19 passage, which is the only portion of scripture that deals with this subject.
 That passage requires much more than a quick read.
-See 1.4.3 for study in detail.
+See Bible study here on Romans 5.